- Very light, 48 g (1.70 oz) easily portable.

-Q. Can I only use a TRS mic with the ux570?
+Q. Can I only use a TRS terminated mic with the UX570?

-A. You directly connect a 3.5mm TS or a TRS mic and it will work with the ux570.
-If you have a TRRS mic, you’ll need a TRRS to TRS adapter for it to work with ux570.
+A. You can connect a 3.5mm TS or a TRS terminated mic and it will work with the UX570.
+If you have a TRRS terminated mic, you’ll need a TRRS to TRS adapter for it to work with ux570.

 Q. Please don’t answer a question with another question.

 A. Why not?

 Q. Can you record using the UX570 while charging?

 A. Yes, if you are using a portable charger or USB charger.
 If you are charging it using a computer, you cannot record while it’s connected to the computer.